TheOdinProject/curriculum/foundations/the_basics/join_the_odin_community.md

 ### Introduction
 Working and collaborating with other people is an important part of working as a web developer.
-Therefore, we at The Odin Project encourage you to participate in our online chat community and forum, where we can all grow together and help each other learn web development.
+Therefore, we at The Odin Project encourage you to participate in our online chat community, which we'll talk more about below.
+By joining we can all grow together and help each other learn web development.
 While you're at it, you can check out our [Facebook page](https://www.facebook.com/theodinproject/) and [follow us on Twitter](https://twitter.com/TheOdinProject) and on [Instagram](https://www.instagram.com/theodinproject/).

 ### Why a community is awesome for you